Why preventing WordPress hacks is easier than recovering from them

 6 – Run a WordPress security plugin

-I prefer Shield WordPress Security by iControlWP.
+I also like Shield WordPress Security by iControlWP.
 I have used Wordfence in the past, and it continuously created errors in the error log files on multiple sites.
 Other popular plugins out there can easily break your site or have you focused on “security” measures that do nothing for security while missing out on important things like login protection.
-I appreciate the following about Shield:

 7 – Don’t login on public WiFi networks